 1. Flexible working

-As an employee benefits professional, this is a no brainer for me.
-Introducing an employee discount solution like SmartSpending™ really gives employees the ability to have uncapped savings on their everyday spend.
-With typical life expenses such as everyday groceries, or big ticket items like vacations or electrics, any saving an employee can make is important.
+As an employee benefits professional, this is a no-brainer for me.
+Introducing an employee discount solution really gives employees the ability to have uncapped savings on their everyday spending.
+With typical life expenses such as everyday bills or dining out, or big-ticket items like vacations or electronics, any saving an employee can make is important.
 The cost to an employer is very small when compared to the saving an employee makes.

 3. Free or discounted food at work

 This seems like a simple one but for me, having food available at work gives me one less thing to think about in the morning.
 I know that when I need it the kitchen is stocked and I can grab breakfast or even lunch.
-You can even. opt to incorporate this as part of your employee wellbeing strategy and choose healthier food options, which is what we've done in the cafe in the London office.
+You can even opt to incorporate this as part of your employee wellbeing strategy and choose healthier food options, which is what we’ve done in the cafe in the London office.
 For your remote workers, you can always opt to send them a lunch voucher or reward them with a dinner out with their loved ones if they go above and beyond.

 Time with family is always important but time with family when you have a newborn is absolutely critical.
 In an overwhelming time in your life, no matter whether you're the primary or secondary caregiver, employers can help ease this pressure of getting back to work with extended leave.
 I’m a testament to this: I recently had four weeks paternity leave and I loved every second I spent with my family.
 This is a great example of payrolling benefits in kind.

-We introduced a wellbeing bonus this year and it’s been a huge hit.
+We introduced a wellbeing bonus a few years ago and it’s been a huge hit.
 Every employee has an allocated amount of money that they can spend on their own wellbeing.
-It's been a success as it not only helps towards your employees wellbeing but it also lets the employees focus on themselves, for a routine that suits their own lifestyle.
+It’s been a success as it not only helps towards your employees' wellbeing but it also lets the employees focus on themselves, for a routine that suits their own lifestyle.
 By allocating a set amount that is specifically for these things, employees are able to look after their wellbeing without feeling guilty.
 At our company, we’ve seen people spend it on retreats, bikes, health insurance and even surfboards!
 It helps to have an employer that looks out for their people in and outside of work, and giving employees access to wellbeing tools or even wellness-related content can be a step forward in improving their day-to-day.

 This may seem like a strange one, but introducing casual dress codes can have a really positive and valuable impact for employees.
 Not only can it introduce a more relaxed and less stressful work environment but it can also take away the financial burden of purchasing business outfits such as suits and shirts, which can be expensive.
 It’s not possible to dress casually everyday, but for those days when employees aren’t meeting clients or customers, then allowing them to dress casually can be really positive.